JDSRAO/DSAndAlgorithsm/README.md

-# Data Structres And Algorithms
+# Data Structures And Algorithms
-Data structes and algorithms implemented using javascript.
+Data structures and algorithms implemented using javascript.

 #### Data structures implemented